i05nagai/memorandum/language/english_speaking.md

     * My mother stopped smoking when she became pregnant
     * My sister is pregnant with twins
     * He believes that men who get young woman pregnant should be severly punished
+* cheer
     * cheer up
         * She was sick so I sent some flower to cheer her up
         * He cheered up at the prospect of a meal
+        * she went shopping to cheer herself up
 * become
 * explain/describe/show/elucidate/express/make something clear/clarify
     * I don't understand.
 You'll have to elucidate